mkieblesz/local-workspace/README.md

 * make it work on mac
 * consider `make ultimate-docker` to run migate, load-fixtures and collect-static in same order as ultimate (`eval_compose.sh` script which will do `docker-compose run exopps bash -c "<command>"`)
 * create local services graph using docker-compose-viz
-* write benchmark tests which will time running all commands
+* write benchmark tests which will time running all commands and sanity check